ChimeHQ/Neon/README.md

 - Compatibility with lazy text loading
 - Text-system agnostic

 Neon has a strong focus on efficiency and flexibility.
-It sits in-between your text system and whatever you get your semantic token information.
+It sits in-between your text system and wherever you get your semantic token information.

 Many people are looking for a drop-in editor View subclass that does it all.
 This is a lower-level library.
 You could, however, use Neon to drive highlighting for a view like this.